rackerlabs/support-how-to/content/how-to/cloud-servers/log-in-to-your-server-via-rdp-windows/index.md

 This article addresses how to connect and log in to your Windows&reg;
 Server&reg; by using Microsoft&reg; Remote Desktop Protocol.

-### Windows and Mac Versions
+### Windows and Mac versions

-The instructions below show how to use RDP on Windows XP.
-Different versions of Windows such Windows 7 and Windows 8 vary slightly, however the operation of Remote Desktop remains the same across all versions of Windows.
+The following instructions describe how to use RDP on Windows XP.
+Different versions of Windows, such as Windows 7 and Windows 8, vary slightly, but the operation of Remote Desktop remains the same across all versions of Windows.

-On MacOS&reg;
+On MacOS&reg;,
 [download](https://apps.apple.com/us/app/microsoft-remote-desktop/id1295203466?mt=12)
-nd install the Remote Desktop Connection Client for Mac.
+and install the Remote Desktop Connection Client for Mac.
 The steps to connect to your server are very similar.

-For more information on configuring and running Remote Desktop Connection for Mac, see
-[Get started with the macOS client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac).
+For more information on configuring and running `Remote Desktop Connection for Mac`, see [Get started with the macOS client](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac).

-### Run the Remote Desktop Connection Client
+### Run the Remote Desktop Connection client

 1. Open the Remote Desktop Connection Client by clicking **Start** > **All Programs** > **Accessories** > **Communications** >